Bradders81/ms1-escape-rooms/README.md

 ### Rooms

 This will include the name and a description of the escape rooms available along with a picture.
-There will be a link/button on to take the user to the booking page.
+There will be a link/button to take the user to the booking page.

 ### Gallery